root4loot/rescope/README.md

 ### Parsing to OWASP ZAP XML

 Parsing scope to ZAP XML is just as easy as with Burp.
-However, there are a few things to note:
+However, there are a couple of things to note:

 * ZAP requires all scopes (contexts) to have unique names.
 Names can be set with the `--name` or `-n` parameter.
 If no name is given, then rescope will ask for one.
-* Although not required, it is advised to use `.context` as the file extension for the outfile to avoid taking unnecessary steps when importing it later.
+* The default file extension for importing/exporting scopes in ZAP is **.context**.
+Although not required, it is advised to use this exension for the outfile, to avoid having to take unnecessary steps when importing it later.

 ```diff
 $ rescope zap --name CoolScope --infile example.txt --outfile zap.context